We field a lot of calls here at the City of Tuscola! These are some of the most frequently asked, and easily answered, questions we get by category.

 No, the City does not pick up yard waste unless it is storm debris.
 Storm debris must by placed out by the street shortly following the storm.

-No, city codes and state laws do not allow burning of any material within the city or the city’s zoning jurisdiction of 1 1/2 miles.
+No, city codes and state laws do not allow burning of any material within the city or the city’s zoning jurisdiction (within 1 1/2 miles surrounding the City corporate limits).

 Exceptions: Recreational fires (usually for cooking), approved fireplaces and wood burning stoves, closed furnace incinerators approved by the fire chief, or environmental burns approved by the fire chief.